huntdatacenter/docs/docs/about/activities.md

 Sensitive data is governed by many laws that we need to take into account when we develop and maintain our services, ranging from country specific health laws to cross-country regulations (GDPR).
 Thus, we follow legal developments closely and enjoy reading recitals and legislative history, such as [The right to privacy](https://www.jstor.org/stable/1321160?seq=1#metadata_info_tab_contents) by Warren and Brandeis.

 We develop and maintain our own portfolio of agreement templates that regulates both data processing, services and transfers in our cloud services.
 And we manages our inventory of signed agreements.
 These activities includes coordination with legal teams from our data controllers, and evaluations of compliance for agreements between external parties and our scientists, for example data export agreements from health studies.

 We do spend time thinking about ways to simplify and smooth contractual work, including licenses on sensitive scientific data.
 And we participate in consultations on new laws and regulations on data-driven topics.

 Our legal activities happens in close collaboration with the legal team at NTNU.

 ### History

 To study history is to study change.
 Scientific computing change quickly, and history helps us understand such changes and how the scientific world we live in came to be.
-We invest time studying the development of science, technology and governance of common resources.
+We invest time studying and revisiting the development of science, technology and governance of common resources.

 Tapping into such past human experiences both on the global, national and local level is a valuable source for both inspiration and identity.
 We try to utilize such insight when we develop our cloud experience.

 For example, the concept of digital laboratories (labs) was evolved after studies of how physical laboratories came to be in the 17th century when scientific experiments lacked dedicated spaces (not far off from the digital experiments on sensitive data when we started out).
 The "[History of the beginnings of the laboratory in early modern world](https://brewminate.com/history-of-the-beginnings-of-the-laboratory-in-the-early-modern-world/)" by Henning Schmidgen is a good write-up on the topic.

-And the collection of individual labs in intellectual units (data spaces) is inspired by the 19th century institutionalization of thematic activities, such as the [The Physiological Laboratory at Leipzig](https://www.nature.com/articles/003142a0) described in Nature in 1870 and the [NTNU Hydro Power Laboratory](https://norwegianscitechnews.com/2017/11/one-hundred-years-of-producing-energy-from-water/) from 1917 ([blueprint](https://uhs.vm.ntnu.no/items/1930)).
+Also relevant, the collection of individual labs in intellectual units (data spaces) was inspired by the 19th century institutionalization of thematic activities, such as the [The Physiological Laboratory at Leipzig](https://www.nature.com/articles/003142a0) described in Nature in 1870 and the [NTNU Hydro Power Laboratory](https://norwegianscitechnews.com/2017/11/one-hundred-years-of-producing-energy-from-water/) from 1917 ([blueprint](https://uhs.vm.ntnu.no/items/1930)).

 ### Anthropology